 - Bring all samples and reagents to room temperature (20-25°C).
-Mix samples thoroughly by gentle inversion and if necessary clear visible particulate matter by low-speed centrifugation (discard pellet). - Wash Solution: Dilute the 25x Wash Solution Conc. by pouring the total contents of the bottle (40 mL) into a 1-L graduated cylinder and add distilled or deionized water to a final volume of 1 L. Mix thoroughly and store at 2-8°C after use. - 3.
-Sample Diluent: Dilute the 5x Sample Diluent

-Conc. by pouring the total contents of the bottle (50 mL) into a 250-mL graduated cylinder and add distilled or deionized water to a final volume of 250 mL.
-Mix thoroughly and store at 2-8°C after use.

-- Dog NGAL Calibrators (ready to use): Do not dilute further.
-The assigned concentration of each calibrator is indicated on its label. - 5.
-Biotinylated Dog-NGAL Antibody (ready to use): Do not dilute further. - HRP-Streptavidin (ready to use): Do not dilute further. - TMB Substrate (ready to use): Do not dilute further. - 8.
-Stop Solution (ready to use): Do not dilute further. - 9.
-Samples: Dilute each sample in a recorded proportion with the prediluted Sample Diluent to obtain at least 250 $\mu$ L of diluted solution that can be set up in duplicate wells at 100 $\mu$ L per well.
-An initial screening at a dilution of 1/100 is recommended.
-This can be prepared in one step, as follows: dilute 10 $\mu$ L of sample in 990 $\mu$ L of prediluted Sample Diluent to make a 1/100 dilution.
+Mix samples thoroughly by gentle inversion and if necessary clear visible particulate matter by low-speed centrifugation (discard pellet). - 2 Wash Solution: Dilute the 25x Wash Solution Conc. by pouring the total contents of the bottle (40 mL) into a 1-L graduated cylinder and add distilled or deionized water to a final volume of 1 L. Mix thoroughly and store at 2-8°C. - 3 Sample Diluent: Dilute the 5x Sample Diluent Conc. by pouring the total contents of the bottle (50 mL) into a 250-mL graduated cylinder and add distilled or deionized water to a final volume of 250 mL.
+Mix thoroughly and store at 2-8°C. - 4 Pig NGAL Calibrators (ready to use): Do not dilute further.
+The assigned concentration of each calibrator is indicated on its label. - 5 Biotinylated Pig-NGAL Antibody (ready to use): Do not dilute further. - 6 HRP-Streptavidin conjugate (ready to use): Do not dilute further. - 7 TMB Substrate (ready to use): Do not dilute further. - Stop Solution (ready to use): Do not dilute further. - 9 Samples: Dilute each sample in a recorded proportion with the prediluted Sample Diluent to obtain at least 250 μL of diluted solution that can be set up in duplicate wells at 100 μL per well.
+An initial screening at a dilution of 1/1000 is recommended for healthy pigs or 1/5000 when NGAL values are expected to be raised.
+These dilutions can be prepared in two steps, as follows: first dilute 10 μL of sample in 990 μL of prediluted Sample Diluent to make a 1/100 dilution, then for a 1/1000 dilution, dilute 50 μL of the 1/100 dilution dilute 10 μL of Sample Diluent; for a 1/5000 dilution dilute 10 μL of the 1/100 dilution in 490 μL of Sample Diluent.

 Dilutions are mixed by inversion or moderate vortexing.
 Out-of-range samples should be re-assayed at higher or lower dilution as appropriate.
+Dilutions lower than 1/10 should not be used.
+If high NGAL levels are expected in samples, the screening dilution should be adjusted accordingly.